Nahid1911/MV-Capstone-1-Module-1/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!, please feel free to raise an issue for any bug of typo mistake, and make the pull request for any feausre suggestion

 <p align="right">(<a href="#readme-top">back to top</a>)</p>